Guaranteed Admission to SDSU for SDCCD Students

 Do I need to earn an ADT to be eligible for the SDCCD-SDSU Guaranteed Admission Agreement?

-If you are applying to one of the ADT majors, you must complete the ADT to be eligible for the guaranteed admission agreement by the end of the spring term prior to fall enrollment.
+If you are applying to one of the ADT majors, you must complete the ADT to be eligible for the Guaranteed Admission Agreement by the end of the spring term prior to fall enrollment.

 I'm an engineering major and some major prep courses aren't offered at SDCCD.
 Will this affect my eligibility?